eze2508/eze2508/README.md

-### Hola soy Ezequiel Bourlot alumno del impa, división 4°1° Avionica, comisión "A"
+Ezequiel Bourlot alumno del impa, división 6°2° Avionica, comisión "A"

 <!--
 **eze2508/eze2508** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.